 The syndrome can be serious, even deadly, but most children who were diagnosed with this condition thus far have gotten better with medical care.

 While concerning, there is no reason to panic, as it is a small number of children (300 worldwide) who have been affected by multisystem inflammatory syndrome.
 What we do know is that you should seek medical attention immediately if your child presents with unusual symptoms.
-Find more on what to look for on the CDC’s website here.

 Should children still be going to the doctor, even for non-emergency reasons?